TAPP

 Teaching Assistant Preparation Program, Level 1

-Participants have a choice to attend learning opportunities from the list below and the options available from the Taylor Institute to create their unique learning experience.
-Participants will share their reflections on the sessions they attend through the recorded in a program passport: a document where instructors confirm participation at each event, and TAs have a space to write a brief reflective statement about what was learned during that event.
-Graduate students interested in obtaining the certification are required to attend a minimum of eight (8) workshops (i.e. a minimum of 4 Werklund and 4 Taylor Institute workshops) and do two teaching observations.
-The Werklund School of Education sessions are scheduled through Fall 2023 and Winter 2024 and sessions at the Taylor Institute can be attended throughout the year.
-Participants are required to complete a written reflection on each of the learning opportunities and classroom observations they attend and post them to the D2L shell for the Teaching Assistant Preparation Program (TAPP) program.
+Graduate students interested in obtaining TAPP certification are required to attend a minimum of of 4 Werklund and 4 Taylor Institute workshops and do two teaching observations.
+Participants are required to complete written reflections on each of the learning opportunities and classroom observations they attend and post them to the D2L shell for the Teaching Assistant Preparation Program (TAPP) program.

 The following topics will be covered by the Werklund School of Education Office of Teaching and Learning.
-The next iteration of the TAPP program will begin in September 2023.
-These sessions will by hybrid with the option of participating in person in EDT 826 or via Zoom.
+The next iteration of the TAPP program will begin in September 2024.
+These sessions will be hybrid with the option of participating in person or via Zoom.
 To join via Zoom email tandl@ucalgary.ca for the meeting information.
+The topics that will be covered are:

 Consult the Taylor Institute registration page for current list of learning opportunities.
 Additional learning opportunities that are added to the calendar at Werklund School of Education can also be eligible for credit toward completion of the TAPP 1 Certificate.

-Also you are encouraged to complete the certificate requirements by April 1, 2024 to have your TAPP 1 completion noted on your resume prior to the hiring of TAs for the following academic year.
+You are encouraged to complete the certificate requirements by April 1, 2025 to have your TAPP 1 completion noted on your resume prior to the hiring of TAs for the following academic year.

 Participants in the TAPP Program are required to attend four sessions hosted by the Taylor Institute for Teaching and Learning.
 A list of events is available at the Taylor Institute website.
-The Taylor Institute also has a series of workshops specifically for Teaching Assistants.
+The Taylor Institute also has a program for Teaching Assistants called the Teaching Assistant Readiness Program (TARP).
+It can be completed online in about a 6-week period.
+Courses from TARP, however, are not available to be taken individually for fulfillment of the TAPP program with Werklund.

 All participants in the TAPP program will do two class observations, preferably one classroom session and one online session.
-During these observations they are encouraged to take notes on the instructor's practice in the classroom and reflect on what they would integrate into their own practice and other observations about what occurred during the class.
+During these observations, participants are encouraged to take notes on the instructor's practice in the classroom and reflect on what they would integrate into their own practice and other observations about what occurred during the class.

 Teaching Assistant Preparation Program 2

 TAPP 1 graduates, along with graduate students who are current working as Graduate Teaching Assistants, form a community of practice.
 The purpose is to create a teaching and learning network to support the practice of being a teaching assistant in the Werklund School of Education.
-The community of practice will determine the topics they will work on when they have their first meeting on September 27, 2023.
-Meetings will occur on the fourth Wednesday of each month from 2:00 to 3:00pm.
+The community of practice will determine the topics they will work on when they have their first meeting on September 25, 2024.
+For the last few years this community of practice has focused on the creation of Philosophy of teaching statements and teaching dossiers.
+Meetings will occur on the fourth Wednesday of each month from 2:00 to 3:00pm, face to face and via Zoom.

 If you wish to join TAPP 2, please email tandl@ucalgary.ca.